wbv589/Master-Thesis-/README.txt

                               1d sickness earnings employees merged.dta

 EVENT STUDY:
-2a event study.do             Use the main sample to estimate the main 10 year event study
+2a event study.do             Use the main sample to estimate the main 10 year event study;
+                              2a event study baseline.dta

 OAXACA-BLINDER METHOD:
 3a Oaxaca-Blinder.do          Estimation;
                               3a Oaxaca-Blinder.dta

 3b Oaxaca-Blinder.do          Extrapolation of gaps
                               3b Oaxaca-Blinder gaps basic.dta

-3c Oaxaca-Blinder.do         Decomposition
+3c Oaxaca-Blinder.do          Decomposition graphs.
-                             3c Oaxaca-Blinder.dta

 ROBUSTNESS ANALYSIS: